RohTol/Hotel-Overbooking/PreliminaryModel.md

 levels in real time.
 By sharply reducing **false positives** (the most expensive error type), the model minimizes the risk of walking guests while still recovering revenue from likely cancellations.
-Even moderate improvements in predictive accuracy translate into over **\$1.2 million in annualized value** in our dataset, making this an extremely impactful decision-support tool for high-volume hotels.
-Though, we must keep in mind that the model relies on historical cancellation behavior, which may shift due to seasonality, economic factors, or changes in booking policies.
-Additionally, rebooking revenue and walk costs are hotel-specific and may differ from the fixed values assumed here, meaning periodic retraining and threshold tuning will be necessary.
+Even moderate improvements in predictive accuracy translate into over **\$2.0 million in annualized financial value** in our dataset, making this an extremely impactful decision-support tool for high-volume hotels.

+However, it is important to recognize that the model relies on historical cancellation behavior, which may shift due to seasonality, economic factors, or changes in booking policies.
+Additionally, rebooking revenue and walk costs are hotel-specific and may differ from the fixed values assumed here, meaning periodic retraining and threshold tuning will be necessary to keep the model aligned with real-world conditions.

+### Practical Scenarios: How Ron Can Use the Model

+Now that Ron has a cancellation-prediction model, he can make smarter, data-driven decisions in daily operations.
+Here are several realistic examples of how the model improves decision-making:

+**Scenario 1: Extra Demand on a Busy Night**
+Ron has 20 confirmed reservations for Saturday night and receives 10 more booking requests.
+The model identifies that **6 of the original guests have a high cancellation probability** based on the stacked Random Forest output.
+→ Ron confidently accepts 6 additional bookings, knowing he is unlikely to exceed capacity.
+→ Result: No walks, no empty rooms, and an estimated **+\$1,500** in recovered revenue.

+**Scenario 2: Corporate Group Blocks 5 Rooms**
+A corporate client wants to hold 5 unpaid rooms for an event.
+The model classifies the group’s booking pattern as **high cancellation risk**, based on similar historical cases.
+→ Ron can safely oversell by 1–2 rooms to protect revenue.
+→ Result: Better utilization and reduced chance of unused inventory.

+**Scenario 3: High-Risk Overbooking During a Holiday**
+On a holiday weekend, demand is extremely high.
+The model predicts that **most current reservations are low-risk (likely to show)**.
+→ Ron chooses *not* to overbook, avoiding expensive \$500 guest-walk penalties.
+→ Result: No angry customers, no compensation costs, smoother operations.

+**Scenario 4: End-of-Month Revenue Boost**
+Ron is behind on his monthly revenue target.
+The model highlights a cluster of bookings with **elevated cancellation probability**, giving Ron the confidence to slightly oversell and recapture otherwise lost revenue.
+→ Result: A safe, predictable month-end performance without harming guest satisfaction.

+These scenarios show how the model transforms Ron’s overbooking strategy from guesswork into a measurable, financially optimized process—directly tied to the hotel’s economic priorities.